 For some people, the pain and tension comes right away and can get worse over time.
 After impact, whether front or rear, your neck is the most vulnerable point and most susceptible to injury.
 While your body will be held in place by a seatbelt, the head and neck still move freely and the acceleration and deceleration can result in injury or dislocation that can cause pain or discomfort.
 This is usually a result of hyperextension or hyperflexion injuries in the neck’s soft tissues, joint capsules or intervertebral discs, and is often called whiplash.

 Symptoms of whiplash include arms tingling, numb or in pain, neck pain and/or inflammation, dizziness, nausea, loss of cognitive function (clarity of thought or concentration), jaw pain or TMJ, spinal disc displacement symptoms and mid to lower back pain.
+Get automotive and car tips from AutoNerdsReview.

 What your chiropractor can do